Locale files are JSON files that contain a set of translations for text strings used throughout the theme and theme editor.

 There are two types of locale files:

 Locale files need to follow a specific naming structure.
 They also follow a basic organizational structure:

 - Category: The top-level category of your translations.

 - Group: The second level grouping of translations within a category.

 - Description: The third level, which represents the individual translations.

 Locale file naming must follow the standard IETF language tag nomenclature, where the first lowercase letter code represents the language, and the second uppercase letter code represents the region.

-If a language isn’t region specific, you can use only the 2-letter lowercase language representation.
-For example:
+If a language isn’t region specific, you can use the 2-letter lowercase language representation.

 The default locale file